 Additionally, Pelling is the co-founder and CTO of Spiderwort Inc. – a mission-driven company developing open-source platforms to enable the widespread and global adoption of biological research in all environments and economic contexts.
 Most recently, he also founded pHacktory, a street-level research lab in Ottawa. pHacktory amplifies community ideas through a potent mixture of craft, serendipity and curiosity.

 Pelling’s work has been in the international media spotlight for many years.
 It’s been recognized in outlets such as Wired, Huffington Post, NPR, Scientific American, Popular Science, BBC, Der Spiegel, Deutsche Welle and others.
 Pelling’s work has also seen numerous highlights in the Canadian media and Scientific media.

 Andrew’s lab consists of engineers, scientists, and artists united by creativity and curiosity.
 He frequently challenges his team to “play,” allowing them the freedom to explore new possibilities and grow a proactive and innovative mindset.
 He speaks on the importance of maintaining a work environment that emphasizes creativity more than regularity, and the advantages of cultivating a team of interdisciplinary individuals rather than choosing from a pool of identically qualified contenders.
 Andrew’s unique approach to the work environment demands a revising of convention and structure in order to craft real innovation.

 TED Fellow Andrew Pelling is a biohacker, and nature is his hardware.
-His favorite materials are the simplest ones (and oftentimes he finds them in the garbage).
+His favourite materials are the simplest ones (and oftentimes he finds them in the garbage).
 Building on the cellulose structure that gives an apple its shape, he “grows” lifelike human ears, pioneering a process that might someday be used to repair body parts safely and cheaply.
 Andrew shows you and your audience how to use formulas, like the scientific method to find creative solutions.